-It is our policy that every one of our animals must be spayed or neutered before it leaves our control, and Happy Jack Cats releases NO animals to households that have existing animals that have not been spayed or neutered.
+It is our policy that every one of our animals must be spayed or neutered before it leaves our control, and Happy Jack Cats, Inc., releases no animals to households that have existing animals that have not been spayed or neutered.

-HJC maintains these policies in order to help reduce numbers of healthy animals that are being euthanized.
-Contact "SpayUSA" to find a facility in your area to spay or neuter your pet.24 hour Emergency Veterinary Services
+HJC maintains these policies in order to help reduce the numbers of healthy animals that are being euthanized.

 MORE INFO ON Spay and Neuter

 There are thousands of cats crowding humane organizations around the U.S. In kitten season, every shelter in the country is overflowing with kittens, and kittens, unfortunately, are the highest population of animals euthanized.
 Sure they’re cute babies, and for that reason can be easier to find homes for than adult cats, but THERE JUST AREN'T ENOUGH HOMES TO GO AROUND!

 Happy Jack Cats will never euthanize healthy animals to make room for new arrivals, but until the animals we have on hand are adopted, we cannot take in more.
 It breaks our hearts to have to turn these babies away, but there is no choice when there are literally thousands of them.